techninja/cncserver/README.md

 CNC server
 =========
-A node.js API RESTful api to serial interface control for plotters, originally created for [Super Awesome Sylvia's WaterColorBot](http://watercolorbot.com), an awesome pen plotter that paints with watercolors, thought up by [MakerSylvia](http://twitter.com/makersylvia) and produced by the incredible staff at [Evil Mad Scientist](http://http://www.evilmadscientist.com).
+A node.js based RESTful API to serial interface control for plotters, originally created for [Super Awesome Sylvia's WaterColorBot](http://watercolorbot.com), the awesome pen plotter that paints with watercolors, thought up by [MakerSylvia](http://twitter.com/makersylvia) and produced by the incredible staff at [Evil Mad Scientist](http://http://www.evilmadscientist.com).